13 Investigates: Son of Teller County Sheriff charged with DUI, hear the dispatch audio

 A spokesperson with the sheriff's office also told 13 Investigates that they "will not be sending an employee photo [of Chase Mikesell]."

 The Teller County personnel manual has a policy for hiring relatives.
 It says that no close family relationship can exist between county employees if one relative would supervise or discipline another.
-The sheriff's office told us that the policy does not apply to their employees.
+An excerpt from the manual is included below:

 Chase Mikesell is expected to be in court next week for his arraignment, where he is likely to enter a plea.
 The sheriff's office says that if he is found guilty, then administrative action will be taken.